qnx-ports/build-files/boost/README.md

    13 |     #include <endian.h>
 ```

-The workaround is to run `sudo pip3 uninstall numpy` to uninstall numpy
+The workaround is to run `sudo pip3 uninstall numpy` or `pip3 uninstall numpy` to uninstall numpy